IBM/ibm_zos_zosmf/examples/README.md

          name: provision_software_service
          vars:
             cpm_template_name: "<fill-me-template-name>"   # The value for property cpm_template_name which identifies the template (software service) user wants to provision with Cloud Provisioning & Management
+            domain_name: "<domain-name>" # The value for property domain_name which identifies CP&M domain in which specified template is defined
+            tenant_name: "<tenant-name>" # The value for optional property tenant_name which identifies CP&M tenant that is associated with the zmf_user that is provisioning the template
+            systems_nicknames: "<system-name>" # The value for optional property systems_nicknames which identifies on which system the software instance will be provisioned
    ```

 ### [sample_roles_cpm_deploy_cics_application.yml](sample_roles_cpm_deploy_cics_application.yml)